-CSI TCP RPCSERVICE - Enable CSI support for RPC using the TCP protocol.
+CSI_TCP_RPCSERVICE - Enable CSI support for RPC using the TCP protocol.

-- Function: Allows the CSI to operate as a TCP RPC Server.
-If any clients want to communicate with ACSLS over TCP, set this option to TRUE. - Valid Options: TRUE or FALSE (TRUE is the default.) - TRUE enables TCP access for clients to the CSI.
+- Function: Enables the CSI to operate as a TCP RPC Server.
+If any clients want to communicate with ACSLS over TCP, set this option to TRUE. - Valid Options: TRUE or FALSE (TRUE is the default.) - TRUE enables TCP access for clients to the CSI. - FALSE disables TCP access for clients to the CSI. - Other Details: The ACSLS product must be restarted for this option to take effect.

-- FALSE disables TCP access for clients to the CSI. - Other Details: The ACSLS product must be restarted for this option to take effect.
+CSI_UDP_RPCSERVICE - Enable CSI support for RPC using the UDP protocol.

-CSI UDP RPCSERVICE - Enable CSI support for RPC using the UDP protocol.
+- Function: Selecting this option enables the CSI to operate as a UDP RPC Server.
+If any clients want to communicate with ACSLS over UDP, set this option to TRUE. - Valid Options: TRUE or FALSE (FALSE is recommended.) - TRUE enables UDP access for clients to the CSI.

-- Function: Selecting this option allows the CSI to operate as a UDP RPC Server.
-If any clients want to communicate with ACSLS over UDP, set this option to TRUE. - Valid Options: TRUE or FALSE (FALSE is recommended.) - TRUE enables UDP access for clients to the CSI. - FALSE disables UDP access for clients to the CSI. - Other Details: The ACSLS product must be restarted for this option to take effect.
+- FALSE disables UDP access for clients to the CSI. - Other Details: The ACSLS product must be restarted for this option to take effect.
 The firewall-secure CSI is only supported for TCP communications.
-You should set CSI\UDP\RPCSERVICE to FALSE unless you have legacy client applications inside the firewall with the ACSLS server.
+Set CSI_UDP RPCSERVICE to FALSE, unless you have legacy client applications inside the firewall with the ACSLS server.

-CSI USE PORTMAPPER - Enable the portmapper.
+CSI_USE_PORTMAPPER - Enable the portmapper.

-- Function: Selecting this option causes the CSI to interrogate the portmapper when it is unable to send a response to a client.
-If you do not want to allow access to the portmapper on the client, set this option to ALWAYS. - Valid Options: ALWAYS, NEVER, or IF\DUAL\LAN\NOT\ENABLED - ALWAYS means that the portmapper should always be interrogated when the CSI is unable to send a response to a client. - NEVER means that the portmapper should never be interrogated when the CSI is unable to send a response to a client.
-This option should be selected if clients don't support a port mapper. - IF\DUAL\LAN\NOT\ENABLED specifies that the portmapper should be interrogated only if dual LAN support has not been enabled.
-If dual LAN support has been enabled then it is assumed that clients don't support a port mapper.
-IF\DUAL\LAN\NOT\ENABLED is the default for backward compatibility. - Other Details: The ACSLS product must be restarted for this option to take effect.
+- Function: Selecting this option causes the CSI to interrogate the portmapper when it cannot send a response to a client.
+If you do not want to allow access to the portmapper on the client, set this option to ALWAYS. - Valid Options: ALWAYS, NEVER, or IF_DUAL_LAN_NOT_ENABLED - ALWAYS means that the portmapper should always be interrogated when the CSI cannot send a response to a client. - NEVER means that the portmapper should never be interrogated when the CSI cannot send a response to a client.
+This option should be selected if clients do not support a port mapper. - IF_DUAL_LAN_NOT_ENABLED specifies that the portmapper should be interrogated only if dual LAN support has not been enabled.
+If dual LAN support has been enabled, then it is assumed that clients do not support a port mapper.
+IF_DUAL_LAN_NOT_ENABLED is the default for backward compatibility. - Other Details: The ACSLS product must be restarted for this option to take effect.

-CSI\FIREWALL\SECURE - Enable the CSI to be used behind a firewall (with a user-defined inbound port).
+CSI_FIREWALL_SECURE - Enable the CSI to be used behind a firewall (with a user-defined inbound port).

-• Function: This option allows the ACSLS server to operate behind a secured firewall.
-To do this, specify the inbound port used by the ACSLS and limit access to a single port.
-Then configure the firewall to reject incoming ACSLS traffic on all but that port.
+Function: This option enables the ACSLS server to operate behind a secured firewall.
+Specify the inbound port used by the ACSLS and limit access to a single port.
+Configure the firewall to reject incoming ACSLS traffic on all but that port.
 This ensures that only that port is exposed for use by those outside clients wanting to initiate communications with ACSLS.

-If you want to restrict port access, follow these steps to set up the secure firewall for a specified port:
+To restrict port access, complete the following steps to set up the secure firewall for a specified port: